 The DRE checks for signs of prostate cancer, such as the prostate gland feeling hard.
 However, a gland that feels normal does not necessarily mean you don't have cancer.

-Your doctor will also consider your age, any family history of prostate cancer, your ethnic background and any previous PSA test results.
+Your doctor will also consider your age, any family history of prostate cancer, your ethnic background, and any previous PSA test results.

-Key PSA statistics
+Key PSA facts

 Biopsies and further testing